jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Installing Extensions
 ---------------------

 A JupyterLab extension contains JavaScript that is installed into Jupyterlab and run in the browser.
 An extension contains one or more plugins that extend JupyterLab.
-There are two types of JupyterLab extensions: a *source extension* (which requires a rebuild of JupyterLab when installed), and a *prebuilt extension* (which does not require a rebuild of JupyterLab).
-Rebuilding JupyterLab requires Node.js to be :ref:`installed <installing_nodejs>`.
+The preferred JupyterLab extension type is a *prebuilt extension* because it does not require rebuilding JupyterLab JavaScript files.

-JupyterLab extensions can be installed in a number of ways, including:

-- Python :ref:`pip <user_trove_classifiers>` or ``conda`` packages can include either a source extension or a prebuilt extension.
+Most JupyterLab extensions can be installed using Python :ref:`pip <user_trove_classifiers>` or ``conda`` packages.
 These packages may also include a server-side component necessary for the extension to function.
-- The Extension Manager in JupyterLab and the ``jupyter labextension install`` command can install source extension packages from `npm <https://www.npmjs.com/search?q=keywords:jupyterlab-extension>`__.
-Installing a source extension requires Node.js and a JupyterLab rebuild to activate.
-See :ref:`installing_nodejs` and :ref:`install_command`.

 .. _user_trove_classifiers: